Tolkien and race: Legacy

-Stuart Heritage observed in The Guardian that the hobbit-like harfoots in The Lord of the Rings: The Rings of Power speak in Irish accents, behave as friendly peasants, and are accompanied by Celtic music; and that they resemble the 19th century caricaturist John Leech's "wildly unflattering" depictions of the Irish in Punch magazine.
+Stuart Heritage observed in The Guardian that the Harfoots in The Lord of the Rings: The Rings of Power speak in Irish accents, behave as friendly peasants, and are accompanied by Celtic music; and that they resemble the 19th century caricaturist John Leech's "wildly unflattering" depictions of the Irish in Punch magazine.

 Peter Jackson's film versions of Tolkien's Orcs have been compared to wartime caricatures of the Japanese (here, an American propaganda poster).

-The casting of "people of color" in The Lord of the Rings: The Rings of Power, such as of Sara Zwangobani as a harfoot, pleased some fans and angered others.
+The casting of "people of color" in The Lord of the Rings: The Rings of Power, such as of Sara Zwangobani as a Harfoot, pleased some fans and angered others.

-The harfoots in The Rings of Power speak in Irish accents and have been said to resemble John Leech's Irish peasants, as in his cartoon "Justice to Ireland".
+The Harfoots in The Rings of Power speak in Irish accents and have been said to resemble John Leech's Irish peasants, as in his cartoon "Justice to Ireland".